ibm-cloud-docs/EventStreams/satellite_about.md

 For a detailed comparison of the {{site.data.keyword.messagehub}} plans and the functionality of each, refer to [Choosing your plan](/docs/EventStreams?topic=EventStreams-plan_choose).

-The {{site.data.keyword.messagehub}} {{site.data.keyword.satelliteshort}} plan does not yet provide the compliance certifications that the Enterprise or Standard plans conform to. {: important}as you
+The {{site.data.keyword.messagehub}} {{site.data.keyword.satelliteshort}} plan does not yet provide the compliance certifications that the Enterprise or Standard plans conform to.
+{: important}

 ## Overview
 {: #satellite_overview}